Make these books your must-read picks this year.

 School fundraisers constantly inspire others.
 Whether your mission is confined to a neighborhood or spans the globe, your role as someone raising money for a cause demands that you bring energy to get people excited about your mission.

-Encouragers, however, need inspiration of their own.
-While it can seem nearly impossible to find time to recharge or steep yourself in activities that will ultimately support your personal growth and development, committing to growing in knowledge and insight can actually be a long-term investment in your fundraising work.
+Encouragers, however, need the inspiration of their own.
+While it can seem nearly impossible to recharge or steep yourself in activities that will ultimately support your personal growth and development, committing to growing in knowledge and insight can be a long-term investment in your fundraising work.

 The Upside of Irrationality